julxng/Sonic-Exploration/README.md

 Contributions and feedback are welcome.
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for collaboration guidelines.

 ## License
-This project is licensed under [specify the license type] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under Creative Commons Licenses - see the [LICENSE.md](LICENSE.md) file for details.